Analyzing Sidus Space (SIDU) & Its Competitors

-Sidus Space (NASDAQ:SIDU – Get Rating) is one of 28 publicly-traded companies in the “Radiotelephone communication” industry, but how does it compare to its competitors?
-We will compare Sidus Space to similar companies based on the strength of its risk, earnings, institutional ownership, valuation, dividends, analyst recommendations and profitability.
+Sidus Space (NASDAQ:SIDU – Get Rating) is one of 28 public companies in the “Radiotelephone communication” industry, but how does it weigh in compared to its peers?
+We will compare Sidus Space to similar companies based on the strength of its risk, earnings, valuation, analyst recommendations, institutional ownership, dividends and profitability.

 Profitability

-This table compares Sidus Space and its competitors’ net margins, return on equity and return on assets.
+This table compares Sidus Space and its peers’ net margins, return on equity and return on assets.

 |Net Margins